 The holiday is celebrated for 8 nights to commemorate the miracle of a tiny amount of ritual oil for lighting the Temple menorah lasting for 8 days.

-Engage your children in a fun game of I Spy at the sensory table, having them practise their counting skills as they search for 8 of each Hanukkah-themed item hidden under sand and glitter.
+Engage your children in a fun game of I Spy at the sensory table, having them practice their counting skills as they search for 8 of each Hanukkah-themed item hidden under sand and glitter.

 You can get a little more ambitious and explain to them the significance of each object.